ConstraintLayout/constraintlayout.github.io/basics/guidelines.md

 #### Using guidelines

 Now that we know how to create the different types of guideline, and adjust their positions, what can we actually _do_ with them?
 We can use them as any other view as a constraint target - in other words we can create a constraint from an anchor point of any view in the layout and align it to the guideline.
-If we then move the guideline, then the view will move with it:
+If we then move the guideline, the view will move with it:

 ![Guideline Constraints](../assets/images/basics/guideline_constraints.gif)